UrbsLab/AutoMLPipe-BC/README.md

   * \[Runtime]: Fast

 * Phase 9: [Optional] Generate PDF Training Summary Report
   * Generates a pre-formatted PDF including all pipeline run parameters, basic dataset information, and key exploratory analyses, ML modeling results, statistical comparisons, and runtime.
+Will properly format on analyses that include up to 20 datasets (aim to expand this in the future).
   * \[Code]: PDF_ReportTrainMain.py and PDF_ReportTrainJob.py
   * \[Runtime]: Moderately fast